Social Work Careers Guide: A Comprehensive Guide to Career Paths in Social Work

 - Geriatrics: Social workers who assist older clients typically work in hospitals, hospice centers, nursing homes, mental health clinics, or community centers.
 They may also meet with clients in their homes.
 These social workers help their clients with financial, medical, emotional, and social problems.
 They monitor for signs of abuse, neglect, and depression.
 They may also help clients find jobs or access medical services.

 How to Become a Social Worker

-While some states allow social workers to earn a licence with only a bachelor’s in social work (BSW), most states require social workers to hold a master’s in social work (MSW).
+While some states allow social workers to earn a license with only a bachelor’s in social work (BSW), most states require social workers to hold a master’s in social work (MSW).
 All clinical social workers in the U.S. must hold an MSW.
 A BSW typically requires four years of school, and an MSW requires an additional two years.
 Most MSW programs require an internship, fellowship, or fieldwork component, allowing candidates to acquire hands-on experience before applying for licensure in their state.

 In order to legally practice within each state, all social workers must first earn a social work license.
 The licensure process varies depending on the state, as do the types of licenses available.
 Social workers should research and understand the licensure requirements for the state where they hope to work.